JojoDuke/barbershop-ai-in-czech/TESTING.md

 **Expected:**
 - Bot skips greeting
 - Shows **only** slots that start at or after 3:00 PM
+- Message says "For Strihani on 12 December **after 3:00 PM** we have slots available"
 - Does NOT show all slots starting from 12:00 PM

 **Test variations:**
-- `I need a haircut tomorrow after 3pm` → Shows only slots after 3:00 PM tomorrow
+- `I need a haircut tomorrow after 3pm` → Shows only slots after 3:00 PM tomorrow, message says "after 3:00 PM"
-- `Book me Friday after 15:00` → Shows only slots after 3:00 PM (24-hour format)
+- `Book me Friday after 15:00` → Shows only slots after 3:00 PM (24-hour format), message says "after 3:00 PM"
-- `haircut tomorrow before 2pm` → Shows only slots before 2:00 PM
+- `haircut tomorrow before 2pm` → Shows only slots before 2:00 PM, message says "before 2:00 PM"
-- `I want a trim on Monday after 5pm` → Shows only evening slots after 5:00 PM
+- `I want a trim on Monday after 5pm` → Shows only evening slots after 5:00 PM, message says "after 5:00 PM"
-- `střih zítra po 15` (Czech: haircut tomorrow after 3pm) → Shows slots after 3:00 PM
+- `střih zítra po 15` (Czech: haircut tomorrow after 3pm) → Shows slots after 3:00 PM, message says "po 15:00"

 **How it works:**
-- "after 3pm" → Only shows slots starting at 3:00 PM or later
+- "after 3pm" → Only shows slots starting at 3:00 PM or later + message mentions "after 3:00 PM"
-- "before 2pm" → Only shows slots starting at 2:00 PM or earlier
+- "before 2pm" → Only shows slots starting at 2:00 PM or earlier + message mentions "before 2:00 PM"
 - Works with both 12-hour (3pm) and 24-hour (15:00) formats
+- The bot explicitly mentions the time constraint in the response
 - Works in both English and Czech

 #### ✅ Test 2: Business Info Request